magicolala/GithubReact/README.md

 # GithubReact
-GithubViewerProfile App with React and Github Api
+GithubViewerProfile App with ReactJS and Github Api

 #### $ npm install